rotaki/tpcc-runner/PERFORMANCES.md

 - The specification of TPC-C defines the contents of output of the transactions and orders to print it in a certain format.
 This is simplified by creating a 64bit checksum of the specified output.

 - The current naive transaction engine uses WriteSet (which is respective to the transaction instances) to temporarily insert and update records before commit.
 This would allow us to abort transactions by clearing contents of the WriteSet and without touching the shared memory.
 This seems good but not in terms of performance compared with the in-place inserts and updates.
 The WriteSet increases the number of copies of the records and making copies is a heavy operation.
 In TPC-C, it is possible to update the shared memory in-place and create an undo buffer **only when aborting is certain**.
-This is because in TPC-C, you can know beforehand whether the transaction aborts.
+This is because in TPC-C, you can know beforehand whether a transaction aborts.
 Although this would increase performance (because less copies will be made), in my opinion, this is impractical because it is impossible to know whether a transaction aborts before the start of the transaction in real world.
 Therefore, WriteSet was adopted in this implementation.

 ## Transaction Concurrency